mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ```

 !!! tip "Tip"
     In all instances documented, we explicitly refer to these functions by their names, although it is not obligatory.
-If a user initiates any of the various AC or DC analyses without having previously established the AC or DC model using the [`acModel!`](@ref acModel!) or [`dcModel!`](@ref dcModel!) function, the corresponding model will be automatically generated at the start of the analysis.
+If a user initiates any of the various AC or DC analyses without having previously created the AC or DC model using the [`acModel!`](@ref acModel!) or [`dcModel!`](@ref dcModel!) function, the relevant function for setting the analysis will automatically generate the AC or DC model.

 The nodal matrices are one of the components of both the AC and DC models and are stored in the variables:
 ```@repl ACDCModel
+system.model.ac.nodalMatrix
 system.model.dc.nodalMatrix
-system.model.ac.nodalMatrix
 ```

 !!! note "Info"